Sharpness

 Wide open at f/1.8, vignetting on the Nikon Z 50mm f/1.8 S lens is noticeable but not obtrusive.
 It maxes out at 1.65 stops at infinity (worst case scenario), which is on par with vignetting seen on both the Nikon 50mm f/1.8G (1.55 stops) and Sigma 50mm f/1.4 Art (1.66 stops).
 Here’s the chart of vignetting performance, with “CF” indicating close focus and “IF” indicating infinity focus:

 There are no real surprises in these numbers.
-As an f/1.8 prime, the 50mm f/1.8 S does not face as difficult a task as f/1.4 lenses or wider in terms of vignetting.
-And its performance, though not remarkable, is certainly respectable.
-As you can see, vignetting pretty much disappears at f/2.8 and smaller apertures.
+As a 50mm f/1.8 prime, the 50mm f/1.8 S does not face as difficult a task as lenses with wider focal lengths or brighter maximum apertures.
+And its performance, though nothing unusual, is certainly respectable.
+By stopping down to f/2.8 and narrower, vignetting essentially disappears on this lens.

 Bokeh